Just get your vaccine? Watch this video to learn what to expect over the next few days.

 Masks are not required outdoors.
 Unvaccinated people are encouraged to wear a mask in crowded outdoor settings such as sporting events, fairs and concerts.

 What does “fully vaccinated” mean?

 You are considered fully vaccinated for COVID-19 two weeks after you get your second shot if you had to get two doses (Pfizer-BioNTech or Moderna), or two weeks after you get a single-dose vaccine (Johnson and Johnson (J&J)/Janssen).

 Once you’re fully vaccinated, you:

-Can visit with other fully vaccinated people without physical distancing or wearing masks.
+Can visit another household without physical distancing or wearing masks.

 Can travel domestically without a pre- or post-travel test.
 And you don’t need to quarantine.